 Director, CADRC

-Over the past two years, with funding from the National Institute of Aging Alzheimer’s Disease Research Centers program, experts in the field of Alzheimer’s disease and related dementias from Case Western Reserve University, Cleveland Clinic Foundation, Louis Stokes Cleveland VA, and University Hospitals have collaborated to establish the Cleveland Alzheimer’s Disease Research Center (CADRC).
+Over the past four years, with funding from the National Institute of Aging Alzheimer’s Disease Research Centers program, experts in the field of Alzheimer’s disease and related dementias from Case Western Reserve University, Cleveland Clinic Foundation, Louis Stokes Cleveland VA, and University Hospitals have collaborated to establish the Cleveland Alzheimer’s Disease Research Center (CADRC).
 As the Director of the CADRC, I am well aware of the complex nature of this cross-institutional research Center.
-However, in just two years time, through the immense effort my colleagues and collaborators at these key Cleveland Institutions and with the common goal of advancing our knowledge of Alzheimer’s disease and Related Dementias the CADRC has become a success.
+However, over these four years, and with the immense effort my colleagues and collaborators at these key Cleveland Institutions, the common goal of advancing our knowledge of Alzheimer’s disease and Related Dementias the CADRC has become a success.

-I cannot sufficiently thank the tireless support of my colleagues and collaborators, the unwavering support of the involved Cleveland institutions, the research support staff, the Cleveland community, and of course the patients and their families who have been generous in making this Center program a success.
+I cannot sufficiently thank the tireless support of my colleagues and collaborators, the unwavering support of the involved Cleveland institutions, the research support staff, the Cleveland community, and of course the research participants and their families and friends who have been generous in making our Center a success.

-In the first two years the Clinical Core has successfully enrolled over 150 individuals who have provided biospecimens, completed neuroimaging scans, and contributed neuropsychological data to the Center.
-Such a task is a challenge in and of itself, yet our Clinical Core has gone a step further and seamlessly developed a process across our two clinical sites – University Hospitals and Cleveland Clinic – to enroll participants and complete the tests and procedures offered through the Center.
-The participants have been recruited through various means, however the Outreach, Recruitment, and Engagement Core has contributed a vast amount of time and effort establishing relationships with the community to not only recruit participants, but also to engage the community in this opportunity to contribute to the field of dementia research.
+In the first four years the Clinical Core has successfully enrolled and followed over 225 individuals who have provided biospecimens, completed brain imaging, and contributed medical and memory testing data to the Center.
+Such a task is a challenge in and of itself, yet our Clinical Core has gone a step further and seamlessly developed a process across our two clinical sites, University Hospitals and Cleveland Clinic, to enroll participants and complete the tests and procedures offered through the Center.
+The participants have been recruited through various means; however, the Outreach, Recruitment, and Engagement Core has contributed a vast amount of time and effort establishing relationships within the community through dementia and ageing education, memory screenings, and research opportunities.

 The CADRC goes beyond the recruitment and enrollment of research participants.
 Through the Biomarker Core, samples from our participants have been processed, analyzed, and stored for future research.
 Data from both our Clinical and Biomarker Cores have been successfully uploaded to the National Alzheimer’s Coordinating Center thanks to our Data Management and Statistics Core.
-The Neuropathology Core has performed autopsies on retroactive tissue and contributed this data to the CADRC database.
-This clinical, biological, and neuropathological data can be utilized by researchers across the nation to further understand Alzheimer’s disease and Related Dementias.
-Such data can be utilized to support new therapies, as with our Translational Therapeutics Core, which connects basic scientists with resources to test promising hypothesis that may someday lead to new therapies for dementia.
+The Neuropathology Core has performed autopsies and analyzed archival brain tissue and contributed this data to the CADRC database.
+This clinical, biological, and neuropathological data can be utilized by researchers across the nation to further understand Alzheimer’s disease and related Dementias.
+Such data can be utilized to support discovery of new therapies by connecting scientists with resources to test promising hypotheses.
 Through our Center, we not only promote the use of novel ideas in research, but also the education of young researchers.
-The Research Education Component has built a platform for early career investigators in which they can further develop their research skills through completion of independent projects under the guidance senior investigators.
+The Research Education Component has built a platform for early career investigators in which they can further develop their research skills through completion of independent projects under the guidance of senior investigators.

 Sincerely,